KaneCheshire/PixelTest/README.md

 Unlike other snapshot testing options, PixelTest supports declaring which resolution to record your snapshots in, so it doesn't matter which simulator you run your snapshot tests on.

+As an added bonus, PixelTest also clears up after itself.
+If you fix a failing test, the failure and diff images are automatically removed for you.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.